src-d/kmcuda/README.md

  **return** tuple(centroids, assignments).
 If **samples** was a numpy array or
             a host pointer tuple, the types are numpy arrays, otherwise, raw pointers (integers) allocated on the same device.
+If **samples** are float16, the returned centroids are float16 too.

 C API
 -----